enkidevs/curriculum/sql/ddl/indices/sql-practice-define-indexes.md

 ---
 ## Exercise

 Consider the `items` table we defined.
 There is an important thing we didn't cover for this table.
 We didn't set a primary key constraint ( also known as one of the two types of indexes ).
 Create on for this table.

+In order to check your results:
+- add the index,
+- build the schema,
+- run the provided query,
+- and provide the `Index_type` displayed in the result in the answer field.